Why Acacia?

 Josh and Marilyn met in 1995 at seminary and were married the following year.
 They will celebrate 30 years of marriage in 2026.
 During those years, there have been many moves and many churches.
 In addition, Josh joined the Army National Guard in 2007 as a chaplain.
 There are many congregations that were wonderful in that time, but also many that were very painful.

-Josh is a chaplain holding the rank of Lieutenant Colonel in the Army.
+Josh is a priest in the Celtic Catholic Church, an ordained protestant pastor, and a chaplain holding the rank of Lieutenant Colonel in the Army.
 He directs Acacia Ministries full-time and also preaches, leads music, and leads conferences.
-He also is a second-degree black belt in Taekwondo and is a level two instructor.
-He is currently pursuing a doctorate studying the community that Acaia aims to reach.
+He also is a second-degree black belt in Taekwondo and is a level three instructor.
+He is currently pursuing a doctorate studying the community that Acacia aims to reach.

 Marilyn owns her own business, In Bloom.
 She designs and maintains flower beds and bushes for scores of clients.
 She received the Presidential Lifetime Volunteer Achievement Award for her work with service members and families.